 Perched on the 52nd floor of the Park Hyatt hotel, the New York Bar makes good on its promise to offer the best view of Tokyo.
 The interior is a sleek haven of glass and dark wood enlivened by two vibrant Art Deco-inspired paintings on opposite walls.
 With its ebony chairs and walnut floors, the atmosphere is one of understated sophistication - there's nothing to detract from the stunning cityscape.
 The bar opens at 5pm, and those who arrive at dusk can watch the skyscrapers of Shinjuku blush a rosy pink before the lights spring to life at night.

 The live jazz band starts up at 8pm and keeps swinging until the bar closes at 1am.
-A Y2000 cover charge applies after 8pm (7pm Sundays).
+There is a Y2,750 cover charge at all times.

 by Melinda Joe